 Today when people need more “living space” in an older house the front porch is often sacrificed: converted as people turn the “outside room” into an inside room.

 A century ago, before air-conditioning, in summertime the porch might be the coolest room of the house.
 People could sit on the porch and sip a glass of cold lemonade or tea, fan themselves with a hand fan bearing an advertisement of a local funeral home, and watch the world go by.
 Today air-conditioning keeps us indoors as we watch the world go by on CNN’s news ticker.

 Too, our grandparents had more at-home time to begin with than we do today.
-Home was where we lived, not just where we sleep and wait for the FedEx truck.
+Home was where we lived, not just where we sleep and wait for the FedEx truck or the Instacart car.
 Fewer people drove back then, there were no malls, fewer movie theaters and other diversions to lure people away from home.
 Now we have so many places to go and so many ways to get there.